cross-seed/cross-seed/CONTRIBUTING.md

 # Build and Run

-`npm run build` will compile the typescript files into javascript files in `/packages/cross-seed/dist` `npm run watch` will compile, then incrementally compile when files change the `cross-seed` command is an alias for `node packages/cross-seed/dist/cmd.js`, as in
+`npm run build` will compile the typescript files into javascript files in `/packages/cross-seed/dist`. `npm run watch` will compile, then incrementally compile when files change.
+The `cross-seed` command is an alias for `node packages/cross-seed/dist/cmd.js`, as in
 `node packages/cross-seed/dist/cmd.js daemon` but it's annoying to use the cross-seed alias while developing so i use a lot of ctrl-R with fzf